 Large stained glass windows are a hallmark of Long Beach Estates architecture and the Historical Museum has several of notable design.
 A trio of artfully rendered windows admit glorious hues of southern light above the landing of the wide staircase rising from the main hall.
 Another original can be seen in what was once the butler's pantry and a newly created one in the powder room adjacent to the gift shop.
 There are two unusual casement stained glass windows in the second-floor bathroom.
 One is original, the other a recent copy.

 The four bedrooms on the second floor house the archives and work associated with the Society's mission of historical preservation and education.
-The goal is to one day have several of these rooms rehabilitated and furnished in the Craftsman style and open to visitors.
+We are pleased to announce that this year we have rehabilitated and furnished a bedroom and the upstairs bathroom, and it is now available for viewing.

 The backyard is furnished with large artifacts of historical importance; an original boardwalk bench, manhole covers, and metal plaques.
 The pergola floor consists of city street bricks and remnants of the Nassau Hotel.
 Nestled in the southeast corner where a path leads from the back door of the house is the garage with its chauffeur quarters.
 It matches the main house and retains a remarkable number of original elements.
 Beadboard covers the walls and ceiling of the parking area which has a covered grease pit in the center of the floor.
 Two rooms with windows plus shower and toilet facilities in the main area make up the living quarters.